 In order to be a legally binding document, a minute of agreement must first be agreed on by both parties.
 It should be fair to both parties, and no party can be forced into signing an agreement they do not want to sign.
 Once this stage has been completed, it must be registered in the Books of Council and Session.
 It is important that you go to someone who is expert in dealing with agreements like these, so you can be sure that any agreement you sign is legally binding and enforceable.

 Speak to a member of our family law team today to see how we can help you register your minute of agreement.
+Book an appointment online by clicking here.
+This will take you to our Family LAW diary where you can organise a suitable time to sit down and go over everything.

 There are some circumstances where the terms in a separation agreement can be changed.
 These are rare and have to be approved through the court.
 Changes to the separation agreement usually come when one party has been deceived by the other about one of the clauses in the agreement.
 In these circumstances, the minute of agreement will be altered to ensure that both parties receive what they are entitled to.